cyresgroupe/molecule_starter/README.md

 ## II.
 Installation
 You can follow the steps in the article, or you can follow our.
 This repo works on RHEL server.
+In order to make it work I needed to install : python-devel & gcc
 - Install pip

 ```bash